CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-10-misc-R-function.md

-{% highlight r linenos %}
+{% highlight r %}

 # A message from Yoda
-say("Contribute to the Coding Club UC3M you must!", by = "yoda")
+say("Participating in the Coding Club UC3M you must.
+Yes, hmmm.", by = "yoda")
 {% endhighlight %}